omranlm/PopulerMovies/README.md

-# PopulerMovies
+# PopularMovies
 Project 1 for Udacity non degree Android Developer

-Please remember to add your API key in NetworkUtilities class
+Please assign your API key in the NetworkUtilities.java line 26